ragne/nss-iam-user/README.md

 ## Security

+ - Currently malicious actor could rewrite the cache file with it's own ssh-key and get an privileged access
  - In theory using symlinks one can trigger adding user from IAM to sudo group, but that's won't be fatal, because login is only possible by using ssh-key.
  And adding user to sudo is _the intent_ of the library.